 The Board delegates some of its duties to the Nomination Committee and appoints the members of the Nomination Committee which are non-executive Directors of the Group.
-The membership of the Committee is reviewed annually and any changes to its composition are referred to the Board for approval.
+The membership of the Committee is reviewed from time to time and any changes to its composition are referred to the Board for approval.
 The terms of reference of the Nomination Committee are published on the Company's website, www.cadoganenergysolutions.com, and are available from the Company Secretary at the Registered Office.
-Two members constitute a quorum
+Two members constitute a quorum.

-Mr. Michel Meeus (Remuneration and Nomination Committee Chairman), Ms. Lilia Jolibois, Mr. Jacques Mahaux and Mr. Gilbert Lehmann (Non-Executive Directors) are the members of the Nomination Committee.
+Mr. Michel Meeùs (Remuneration and Nomination Committee Chairman), Ms. Lilia Jolibois, and Mr. Gilbert Lehmann (Non-Executive Directors) are the members of the Nomination Committee.
 The Company Secretary attends all meetings of the Nomination Committee.

-$\hat{A} \cdot \hat{A} \hat{A} \hat{A}$ To regularly review the structure, size and composition (including the skills, knowledge and experience) required of the Board compared to its current position and make recommendations to the Board with regard to any changes;

-$\hat{A} \cdot \hat{A} \hat{A} \hat{A}$ Be responsible for identifying and nominating candidates to fill Board vacancies as and when they arise, for the Board's approval;

-$\hat{A} \cdot \hat{A} \hat{A} \hat{A}$ Before appointments are made by the Board, evaluate the balance of skills, knowledge, experience and diversity (gender, ethnic, age, sex, disability, educational and professional backgrounds, etc.) on the Board and, in the light of this evaluation, prepare a description of the role and capabilities required for a particular appointment; and

-$\hat{A} \cdot \hat{A} \hat{A} \hat{A}$ In identifying suitable candidates, the Nomination Committee shall use open advertising or the services of external advisers to facilitate the search and consider candidates from a wide range of backgrounds on merit, ensuring that appointees have enough time available to devote to the position.
+- To regularly review the structure, size and composition (including the skills, knowledge and experience) required of the Board compared to its current position and make recommendations to the Board with regard to any changes; - Be responsible for identifying and nominating candidates to fill Board vacancies as and when they arise, for the Board's approval; - Before appointments are made by the Board, evaluate the balance of skills, knowledge, experience and diversity (gender, ethnic, age, sex, disability, educational and professional backgrounds, etc.) on the Board and, in the light of this evaluation, prepare a description of the role and capabilities required for a particular appointment; and - In identifying suitable candidates, the Nomination Committee shall use open advertising or the services of external advisers to facilitate the search and consider candidates from a wide range of backgrounds on merit, ensuring that appointees have enough time available to devote to the position.